Prineha Narang: Academic career

-Research and career
+Research focus

 Narang joined Harvard University as a Ziff Environmental Fellow in the Harvard University Center for the Environment.
-Narang is interested in the interaction of quantum materials with electromagnetic radiation.
 In 2016, Narang joined Massachusetts Institute of Technology and worked as a Research Scholar at MIT with Marin Soljacic and John Joannopolous in condensed matter theory, where she worked on the development of computation models to predict quantum interactions.
 In particular, Narang looks to better understand excited state and non-equilibrium phenomena.
 These findings are used to inform the design of new materials and devices.
 Narang is interested in the bottom-up design of optimised materials, which requires atom-by-atom engineering.